 We have shared in the blog some very important facts about fitness training and easy steps to become an independent personal trainer.
 So, before you take a leap, please read through it.

 If you think personal training is a slam dunk career where you get to help people with something you regularly do, something you love and something which is flexible, then you need to rethink.
-Although, the field is a great career opportunity, you should definitely know the pros and cons of becoming a personal trainer.
+Although the field is a great career opportunity, you should definitely know the pros and cons of becoming a personal trainer.

-The Perks of Becoming a Freelance Fitness Personal Trainer:
+The Perks of Becoming a Freelance Fitness Personal Trainer

 - Working freedom at its paramount level.
 You get the flexibility to choose your clients, timings as well as fee structure.

 - You get paid well in the profession, once you become an expert.
-You can charge hourly basis, weekly and monthly basis, depending upon each customer.
+You can charge an hourly basis, weekly and monthly basis, depending upon each customer.
 You can charge different prices to different clients as well.

 - There is no certainty in your income.
-Just like any other freelance profession, cancellation can happen all the time.
+Just like any other freelance profession, the cancellation can happen all the time.
 When it comes to fitness, people are not easily motivated.
 So, some may pay for one session and never show next time.